 Thank you for visiting the Jefferson Fire & EMS Department webpage.
-We service a coverage area of 45 square miles that include the city of Jefferson, WI and the surrounding townships of Farmington, Hebron, Jefferson, and Oakland.
-In 2021 we ran 215 fire calls and 1,347 ambulance calls for a total of 1,581 calls for service.
+We service a coverage area of 45 square miles that includes the city of Jefferson, WI, and the surrounding townships of Farmington, Hebron, Jefferson, and Oakland.
+In 2022 we've had over 220 fire calls and 1,347 ambulance calls for a total of 1,581 calls for service.

 The Jefferson Fire Department has been servicing this area since 1871 and is steeped in firefighting history.
 Currently, we operate the following FD apparatus:

 - 2 Tenders

 - 1 Aerial Ladder Truck

 - 1 Command Vehicle

 Firefighters acquire a minimum training level of Firefighter I certification with many people continuing their education in specialty areas such as RIT, Ice Water Rescue, Extrication, etc. The FD has a volunteer roster of 40 members, one of which is an auxiliary member, one is a junior (high school program) firefighter, and 3 probationary (newer) firefighters.
 We have the capacity to run with a 47-person roster, please reach out if you are interested in becoming a volunteer.

 Jefferson EMS (Emergency Medical Services) was started in 2001 and currently we operate the following EMS apparatus: